flexy777/Flexsea/README.md

 This is a simple nft marketplace project inspired by opensea.
-The tokens used for listing are also tokens i cretaed on the ICP blockchain.
+The tokens used for listing are also tokens i created on the ICP blockchain.